thefLink/Hunt-Sleeping-Beacons/Readme.md

 # Hunt-Sleeping-Beacons

-The idea of this project is to identify beacons which are unpacked at runtime or running in the context of another process (=InMemory malware).
+The idea of this project is to identify beacons which are unpacked at runtime or running in the context of another process.
-To do so, I make use of the following observations:

-1. Beacons usually call Sleep() between callbacks which sets the treadstate to: **DelayExecution**
+To do so, I make use of the observation that beacons tend to call **Sleep** between their callbacks.
+A call to sleep sets the state of the thread to **DelayExecution** which is taken as a first indiciator that a thread might be executing a beacon.

+After enumerating all threads whose state is **DelayExecution**, multiple metrics are applied to identify potential beacons

+## Metrics

-2. If the beacon does not make use of file backed memory, the callstack to NtDelayExecution includes unknown memory regions
+1. If the beacon does not make use of file backed memory, the callstack to NtDelayExecution includes memory regions which can not be associated with a file on disk.
-3. If the beacon uses module stomping, one of the modules in the callstack to NtDelayExecution is modified
+2. If the beacon uses module stomping, one of the modules in the callstack to NtDelayExecution is modified

+Projects, such as [Threadstackspoofer](https://github.com/mgeeky/ThreadStackSpoofer), hook Sleep to spoof the callstack or to use [another technique to wait between callbacks](https://github.com/waldo-irc/YouMayPasser/blob/master/Lockd/Lockd/Sleep.cpp).
+Thus, I added two more metrics:

+3. Inline Hooks of Sleep can be fingerprinted by enumerating memory areas marked as private (not shared) storing the .text segment of Kernel32.
+This also applies if the hook is removed temporarily
+4. Since a beacon spends more time waiting for commands than actually executing code, it can be fingerprinted by comparing the fields ```KernelTime``` and ```UserTime``` of ```SYSTEM_THREAD_INFORMATION```.
+Initially I thought that the time sleeping would count as time spent in Kernelmode, but it turned out the other way.
+I am not sure why :'P Additionally, both fields increase only after the operator executed some commands with the beacon.
+Also here, I am not sure why :'P

+To decrease false positives, I decided to considerate only processes with loaded **wininet.dll** or **winhttp.dll**.
+Additionally, I had to ignore jitted processes (.NET) and modifications to **ntdll.dll** which also seems to happen legitimately.
+Metric three and four are still applied though.

+## Examples

 Sample non file backed beacon:
 ```